GLOWS Instrument

 Meet the Team

-GLOWS is contributed by Space Research Center of the Polish Academy of Sciences (CBK PAN) under the leadership of Maciej Bzowski.
+The GLObal Solar Wind Structure (GLOWS) instrument investigates the structure of the solar wind and how it shifts during the solar cycle.
+GLOWS also investigates the distribution of the helioglow found in the extreme ultraviolet (EUV) range of the Sun’s light using a non-imaging single-pixel photometer that will collect and count Lyman-α photons found in the helioglow as IMAP spins on its axis. is contributed by Space Research Center of the Polish Academy of Sciences (CBK PAN) under the leadership of Maciej Bzowski.
 They also provide ground support and the necessary personnel to support the instrument and the IMAP science team.
 The GLOWS team involves 5 scientists, about 20 engineers, and supporting personnel from CBK PAN as well as partners from Polish and international institutions: WAT (Military Technical University in Warsaw), Physikalisch-Technische Bundesanstalt in Berlin, Germany, and Bonn University, Germany, for EUV metrology and instrument calibration, and Spacive, Warsaw, Poland (thermal experts).

 Space Research Centre of the Polish Academy of Sciences (CBK PAN) has more than 45 years of experience delivering space instrumentation for space missions.
-However, this is the first time that an EUV detector has been developed by CBK PAN.
+However, this is the first A measure of the flow of events. that an EUV An instrument which is used to discover that something is present somewhere, or to measure how much of something there is. has been developed by CBK PAN.
 It was designed in-house specially for the IMAP mission and despite being a prototype it works according to expectations and was delivered to the spacecraft for integration as scheduled.
 The CBK PAN team is proud an overjoyed that we are not behind the other IMAP instrument teams with a much larger experience and flight instrument heritage even though we had to master an experimental technique we had never used previously, when our original German partners were denied funding and had to withdraw from the project.
 Lessons learned on GLOWS are a valuable extension of the knowledge database and heritage that has been accumulated at CBK for almost 50 years.

 This is part of my life.
 I don't need an extra stimulation or motivation because this is just part of my personality, doing that science, and in particular, doing that science I'm able to do with IMAP...
 I'm really privileged because I have first-hand access to data from more than one experiment, which I feel I understand real well and I can interpret.
 I also can convey some of this knowledge or experience to younger people.